Elizabeth Berridge (actress)

 Elizabeth Berridge (born May 2, 1962) is an American film and theatre actress.
-She is known for her roles as Amy Harper in the horror film The Funhouse (1981), Constanze Mozart in the period drama film Amadeus (1984), Charlotte in the TV sitcom The Powers that Be (1992–1993), and Officer Eve Eggers on The John Larroquette Show (1993–1996).
+She is best known for playing Constanze Mozart in the Miloš Forman period drama film Amadeus (1984), Melanie in Five Corners (1987), and for her comedic roles as Charlotte on the Norman Lear sitcom The Powers That Be (1992–1993), and Officer Eve Eggers on The John Larroquette Show (1993–1996).

 Personal life

 Berridge was born in New Rochelle, New York, the daughter of George Berridge, a lawyer, and Mary L. Berridge (née Robinson), a social worker.
 The family settled in Larchmont, New York, where she attended Chatsworth Elementary School.
 There she began to perform and sing.
+At 15, she began studying at the Lee Strasberg Theatre and Film Institute, and with renowned acting teacher Warren Robertson.
 Due to her acting commitments, she earned her diploma through an independent-study program at Mamaroneck High School.

 She met actor Kevin Corrigan when they worked together on the film Broke Even (2000).
-They married in 2001 and have a daughter together.
+They married in 2001 and have a daughter, Sadie, a writer and director.